jangel19/NightSky/README.md

 - Add optional **constellation lines** and **planet markers**
 - Include **moon phase** and weather data (optional)
 - Offer **downloadable & shareable** links
 - Enable user accounts to **save and revisit** star maps

 ---

-## Demo Preview

-A live demo will be available soon.
-Users will be able to generate and download their own star maps directly from the site.

----

 ## Final Note

 What started as a personal project has grown into something I’m proud to share.
 Whether you’re a romantic, a stargazer, or a developer — I hope NightSky brings some wonder to your screen. ✨

 **Open to feedback and contributions!**